JeeWeetje/iot-workshop/TheThingsNetwork.md

 Now we have clean JSON data ready to be processed in Azure IoT Hub and upstream.

+## Configuring the Azure IoT platform to receive telemetry

+Futher processing of the telemetry on the The Things Network platform is not possible.
+Processing telemetry has to be done on your own IoT plaform of your choice.
+In this case we choose the Azure IoT platform.

+But first we need the secrets from the The Things Network platform to be able to create a secure connection between the two platforms.

 ### Collect TTN Application secrets

 We now have our telemetry in the TTN back-end.
 Our goal is to pass the telemetry through the Azure IoT Platform.
 Now, we will create a bridge between the two platforms.
 But again we need some secrets so only we can access our telemetry.